 Bronchoscopy is a procedure that allows your doctor to look at your airway through a thin viewing instrument called a bronchoscope.
 During a bronchoscopy , your doctor will examine your throat, larynx , trachea , and lower airways.

-Bronchoscopy may be done to diagnose problems with the airway, the lungs, or with the Reference lymph nodes Opens New Window in the chest, or to treat problems such as an object or growth in the airway.
+Bronchoscopy may be done to diagnose problems with the airway, the lungs, or with the lymph nodes in the chest, or to treat problems such as an object or growth in the airway.